PipedreamHQ/pipedream/docs/docs/components/README.md

 **Example**

-The [Search Mentions](https://github.com/PipedreamHQ/pipedream/blob/master/components/twitter/sources/search-mentions/search-mentions.mjs) source for Twitter is a prebuilt component in Pipedream's registry that can be deployed in seconds and emits new Tweets that match a search query.
-After a user configures and deploys it, the deployed component polls the Twitter API for new results.
-When new results are found, each new result is emitted as an event that may be inspected and used to trigger a workflow.
+The [New Files (Instant)](https://github.com/PipedreamHQ/pipedream/blob/master/components/google_drive/sources/new-files-instant/new-files-instant.mjs) source for Google Drive is a prebuilt component in Pipedream's registry that can be deployed in seconds and emits an event every time a new file is added to the user's Google Drive, and can also be configured to watch for changes to a specific folder within that drive.
+Each new event is emitted and can be used to trigger a workflow.

 ### Actions